Like it or not (and a lot of church leaders don’t seem to like it), digital is your new default as a leader.

 And I’m sure there’s 1000 more examples out there.

 Just to give you an example from my own life…I just saw a significant part of my next few months traveling and speaking vaporize.
-In about 26 hours, all my speaking engagements are cancelled (and wisely so).
+In about 26 hours, all my speaking engagements are canceled (and wisely so).

 I could sit in the corner or pretend to do virtual speaking or conferences, but instead, I asked myself: what does this make possible?